hunt-framework/hunt/README.md

 Hunt
 ====

-A flexible lightweight search platfrom written in Haskell.
+A flexible lightweight search platform written in Haskell.

 Install
 ====